Bw3ll/JOP_ROCKET/README.md

 ## Memory Issues with Very Large Binaries
 The 32-bit Python will choke on very large binaries.
 To be able to work with these, you must use 64-bit Python.

-Here are some instructions from Austin on going from 32-bit to 64-bit Python.
-To install the 64-bit version of python2.7, first make sure the old installation has been uninstalled.
+Here are some instructions from Austin on going from 32-bit to 64-bit Python: To install the 64-bit version of python2.7, first make sure the old installation has been uninstalled.
 After installing the 64-bit version, you may get some errors when importing libraries such as "DLL load failed: %1 is not a valid Win32 application".
 These occur because Python is trying to load the previously installed 32-bit versions.
 To fix this problem, use pip to uninstall the library.
 If both Python 2 and 3 are installed, make sure the correct version of pip is used by using it as "py -2 -m pip <command>".

-Fixing the issue for capstone is straightforward: py -2 -m pip uninstall capstone py -2 -m pip install capstone
+Fixing the issue for capstone is straightforward:

+py -2 -m pip uninstall capstone

+py -2 -m pip install capstone

 Errors regarding the win32api import are related to pywin32.
 Uninstalling this is more difficult as pip may not automate the process.
 It may have to be uninstalled manually by deleting the PyWin32 files within ...\Python27\Lib\site-packages.

 Then, run:

 py -2 -m pip install pywin32

 Afterwards, finish the installation by running ...\Python27\Scripts\pywin32_postinstall.py -install